A Guide to the Best Things to Do in Manly

 The Cannalgal and Kayimai people were the custodians of Manly and the northern beaches.

-When Captain Philip visited in 1788, shortly after arriving in Australia, he encountered some of the local aboriginal people on landing here.
 This meeting prompted him to name the area after them.
-“Their confidence and manly behaviour made me give the name of Manly Cove to this place.”
+He said “Their confidence and manly behaviour made me give the name of Manly Cove to this place.”

 How to Get to Manly